The Elements of Differentiable Programming: Inference as differentiation

 \subsection{Semirings and softmax operators}

 The forward passes in the forward-backward and Viterbi algorithms are clearly similar.
-In fact, they can be formally linked to each other using \textbf{semirings}. \begin{boxdef}{Semiring} A semiring is a set $\KK$ equipped with two binary operations $(\oplus, \otimes)$ such that \begin{itemize} \item $\otimes$ is commutative and associative, \item $\oplus$ is associative and distributive over $\oplus$, \item $\otimes$ and $\oplus$ have identity element $\bar{0}$ and $\bar{1}$, respectively. \end{itemize} \end{boxdef} We use the notations $\oplus$, $\otimes$, $\bar{0}$ and $\bar{1}$ to clearly distinguish them from the classical addition, multiplication, $0$ and $1$.
+In fact, they can be formally linked to each other using \textbf{semirings}. \begin{boxdef}{Semiring} A semiring is a set $\KK$ equipped with two binary operations $(\oplus, \otimes)$ such that \begin{itemize} \item $\oplus$ is associative and commutative, \item $\otimes$ is associative and distributive over $\oplus$, \item $\oplus$ and $\otimes$ have identity elements $\bar{0}$ and $\bar{1}$, respectively. \end{itemize} \end{boxdef} We use the notations $\oplus$, $\otimes$, $\bar{0}$ and $\bar{1}$ to clearly distinguish them from the classical addition, multiplication, $0$ and $1$.

 We recall the following laws for binary operations: \begin{itemize} \item \textbf{Commutativity} of $\oplus$: $a \oplus b = b \oplus a$, \item \textbf{Associativity} of $\oplus$: $a \oplus (b \oplus c) = (a \oplus b) \oplus c$, \item \textbf{Distributivity} of $\otimes$ over $\oplus$: $a \otimes (b \oplus c) = (a \otimes b) \oplus (a \otimes c)$. \end{itemize} A set equipped with a binary operation supporting associativity and an identity element is called a \textbf{monoid}.
 A monoid such that every element has an inverse element is called a \textbf{group}.
 The difference between a ring and a semiring is that the latter only requires $(\KK, \oplus)$ and $(\KK, \otimes)$ to be monoids, not groups.